odahu/odahu-docs/source/gen_security.rst

 Create custom policies
 ---------------------------------

-If `Role based access control`_ is not enough for your purposes you can customize policies to use more general `Access based access control`_.
-For this rewrite `core.rego` file or create your own rego policies from scratch
+If `Role-based access control`_ is not enough for your purposes you can customize policies to use more general `Attribute-based access control`_.
+For this purpose, rewrite `core.rego` file or create your own rego policies from scratch